libscie/rfp/2021/shuttleworth-reapplication.md

 My self-confidence has grown over the past years, but I am still uncertain about my business acumen.
 In recent months, I have grown my previously absent confidence to charge higher hourly rates, which builds my capacity to ask for the right price --- my challenge here is to keep building on that.
 Right now, I am personally struggling with a GDPR complaint, which is teaching me a lot on a personal and business level.

 I want to challenge myself to share these learnings more openly - for building in open science is something not many people do.
-That kind of vulnerability, I would like to challenge myself with.
+I would like to challenge myself with that kind of vulnerability, .

 An uncertainty I face is about scale.
 I am now the primary responsibility holder for many key areas of the project.
 I am the founder, director, manager, bookkeeper, software developer, and scientist.
 I definitely did not utilise the funds optimally for year 2 - I recognise my challenge in finding the right people to include in the project to unlock a more effective use of my time resources.
 I have not been systematic about this before, as I am working through personal growth to do this in a way that is not only respectful to others, but also to myself.
 The uncertainty here is about articulating what that means in this context too - as I've learned that organisational growth requires personal growth.